Lady in waiting shares her royal story

 Archant

-The NSPCC Ely committee was given an insight into the Royal Family by special guest speaker Lady Anne Glanconner.
+The NSPCC Ely committee was given an insight into the Royal Family by special guest speaker Lady Anne Glenconner.

 The author and friend of the Royal Family was at the committee's fundraising luncheon to talk about her Lady in Waiting: My Life in the Shadow of the Crown.